mleehumphrey-bd/aws-auth/README.md

 # aws-auth
-bash script for aws cli authentication using an mfa token
+bash script for aws cli authentication using an mfa token. source the script instead of just executing it so it preserves the newly set environment.

 # REQUIREMENTS
   [jq](https://stedolan.github.io/jq/)